 When CPUID executes with EAX set to 0H, the processor returns the highest value the CPUID recognizes for returning basic processor information.
-The value is returned in the EAX register (see Table 1-4) and is processor specific.
+The value is returned in the EAX register and is processor specific.

 A vendor identification string is also returned in EBX, EDX, and ECX.
 For Intel processors, the string is "GenuineIntel" and is expressed: